robertandrews/cxt-wp-user-avatar/README.md

 This plugin substantially leverages other people's ingenuity.

-This incorporates Mike Hemberger's code, [ACF Pro For Local Avatars](https://thestizmedia.com/acf-pro-simple-local-avatars/), for bypassing Gravatar with an uploaded image, which was written some time ago.
+**Gravatar bypass**: Mike Hemberger's code, [ACF Pro For Local Avatars](https://thestizmedia.com/acf-pro-simple-local-avatars/), for bypassing Gravatar with an uploaded image, was written some time ago and is incorporated here.

-For neatly naming and organising images, it acknowledges input from ACF support's John Huebner, whose help is always appreciated.
+**Image naming and organisation**: Input acknowledged from ACF support's [John Huebner](https://support.advancedcustomfields.com/forums/users/hube2/), whose help is always appreciated.
 Specific input occasions from John are linked in the plugin code.

 ## Notes